 In 1608, Martín Yánez de Armida, in charge of another expedition, visited Anublada and changed its name to Socorro.

-In 1779 José Camacho was the first to report sighting of the island remaining, that he charted as Santa Rosa (“Saint Rose”).
+In 1779 José Camacho was the first to report a sighting of the island remaining, which he charted as Santa Rosa (“Saint Rose”).
 Santa Rosa was later renamed Clarion after the vessel commanded by Henry Gyzelaar at that time.